particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 ![Project Directories](/assets/images/workbench/project-directories.png)

-- The .vscode directory contains your project-specific settings.
+- The **.vscode** directory contains your project-specific settings.
 The settings.json file allows you to override any setting on a per-project basis.
 It's also where your build firmware version, target platform, and target device are saved.
-- The src directory contains your source file.
+- The **src** directory contains your source file.
 If you created a .ino file for your main project file, after building you may see a .cpp file of the same name.
 This is because the .ino file is transformed into a .cpp before compiling.
 You can create multiple source files and header files in this directory.
-- Not pictured here is the libs directory, at the same level as src.
+- Not pictured here is the **libs** directory, at the same level as src.
 This contains the source to libraries that you have included.
 If you are cloud compiling, if you have the library listed in your project.properties file the cloud version of the library is used instead of the downloaded one in libs.
-- The target directory contains local build output.
+- The **target** directory contains local build output.
 In particular, the .bin file (Test1.bin) is the same binary you get from downloading from the Web IDE or CLI.
-- The electron\_firmware\_1548790892661.bin (your filename will be different) at the top level is the result of a cloud compile for this project.
+- The electron\_firmware\_1548790892661**.bin** (your filename will be different) at the top level is the result of a cloud compile for this project.
-- The project.properties file specifies all of the libraries that this project uses.
+- The **project.properties** file specifies all of the libraries that this project uses.
-- README.md is where you could put documentation for your project.
+- **README.md** is where you could put documentation for your project.
-- The .code-workspace is the workspace settings file for VS Code.
+- The **.code-workspace** is the workspace settings file for VS Code.
 There are no particle-specific settings in it.

 If you already have an existing Particle project (with a project.properties file), you can import it to create the necessary VS Code files by using the command **Particle: Import Project** from the command palette.